hzeller/rpi-rgb-led-matrix/bindings/python/README.md

 Using the library
 -----------------

-Be aware of the fact, that using the RGBMatrix requires root privileges.
+Be aware of the fact that using the full performance of the RGBMatrix requires root privileges.
-Therefore you will need to run all you python scripts as using sudo.
+Therefore you should run all you python scripts as using `sudo`.

-You find examples in the [samples/](./samples) subdirectory.
+You may find examples in the [samples/](./samples) subdirectory.
-The examples all use the [samplebase.py](./samples/samplebase.py) that provides some utility to all example programs, such as command-line parsing: all sample-programs accept `--led-rows`, `--led-chain` and `--led-parallel` as command line options to adapt to your configuration
+The examples all use the [samplebase.py](./samples/samplebase.py) that provides some basic capabilities to all example programs, such as command-line parsing: all sample-programs accept `--led-rows`, `--led-chain` and `--led-parallel` as command line options to adapt to your configuration